pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

 The result of the call to {{< pulumi-apply >}} is a new Output<T>.
 So in this example, the url variable is also an {{< pulumi-output >}}.
-It will resolve to the new value returned from the callback, and carries the dependencies of the original Output<T>.
+It will wait for the new value to be returned from the callback, and carries the dependencies of the original Output<T>.
 If the callback itself returns an Output<T>, the dependencies of that output are also kept in the resulting Output<T>.

 {{% notes %}}
 During some program executions, `apply` doesn’t run.
 For example, it won’t run during a preview, when resource output values may be unknown.
 Therefore, you should avoid side-effects within the callbacks.
 For this reason, you should not allocate new resources inside of your callbacks either, as it could lead to `pulumi preview` being wrong.